Learn more about Bright Health and help us find the right plan for you while saving you hundreds.

 In-network refers to providers or healthcare facilities that are part of Bright Health’s network of providers with which it has negotiated service.
 When you see an in-network provider, your bills likely will be lower.
-An out-of-network provider is one that has not contracted with the Bright Health.
+An out-of-network provider is one that has not contracted with Bright Health.
 If you see an out-of-network provider, your bills will likely be much higher.
 Learn how to better understand the possible financial impact of going out of network.

 A copayment (or “copay”) is a monetary charge that your health insurance plan may require you to pay in order to receive a specific medical service or supply.
 For example, your health insurance plan may require a $15 copayment for an office visit or brand-name prescription drug.

 The amount you pay for covered healthcare services before your insurance plan starts to pay.
 With a $2,000 deductible, for example, you pay the first $2,000 of covered services yourself.
 After you pay your deductible, you usually pay only a copayment or coinsurance for covered services.
-We offer supplemental insurance plan called Bright Health Secure to try to help you with some of those unexpected out-of-pocket costs.
-Call us at <a href=“tel: 844-426-4086”>844-426-4086 or contact your broker to enroll.

 The percentage of costs of a covered healthcare service you pay (20%, for example) after you've paid your deductible.
 Let's say your health insurance plan's allowed amount for an office visit is $100 and your coinsurance is 20%.
 If you've paid your deductible: You pay 20% of $100, or $20 – until you’ve reached your maximum out-of-pocket amount.

 That is difficult since plans are different.
-You can get a quote online or call Bright Health at 833-356-1182 and we can help you estimate your costs.
+You can view plans and get a quote online or call Bright Health at 833-356-1182 and we can help you estimate your costs.
 You can save hundreds by checking to see if you qualify for Affordable Care Act (ACA), or Obamacare, government subsidies.
 Learn more about how subsidies work and how to get them.

 The Affordable Care Act (ACA) is the comprehensive health care reform law enacted in March 2010, sometimes known as ACA, PPACA, or Obamacare.
 The law provides consumers with subsidies, or premium tax credits, that lower costs for many households who qualify based on income.